Paying Your Utility Bill

 - Any utility balances remaining unpaid as of December 31 will be transferred to the property tax account (except for Area 3 customers who received new water charges in billing period 3 that are due January 2).
 If the due date falls on a holiday or weekend, you may pay on the following business day without penalty.

-Learn what's included in your annual utilities each year, and see how you can save money and water through the Voluntary Water Meter Program, with the 54,000 other Surrey residents who are already involved in the program.
+Learn what's included in your annual utilities each year, and see how you can save money and water through the Voluntary Water Meter Program, with over 55,000 other Surrey residents who are already involved in the program.

 Contact the Property Taxes & Utilities Office at firstname.lastname@example.org or by phone, Monday to Friday, 8:30am to 4:30pm at 604-591-4181.